-- 86% of local suppliers are BBBEE compliant. - 10% of the local procurement spend is with EMEs and QSEs. - 44% of the local procurement spend is with Black-owned vendors. - 37% of the local procurement spend is with 30% (at least) Black women-owned vendors.
+- 98% of local supplier spend is BBBEE compliant. - 9% of the local procurement spend is with EMEs and QSEs. - 63% of the local procurement spend is with Black-owned vendors. - 56% of the local procurement spend is with 30% (at least) Black women-owned vendors.

 The Company engages with suppliers regarding their transformation needs and requires its suppliers to register on the Department of Trade and Industry IT portal, which provides a single national catalogue of vendors and their BBBEE profiles.
-In addition, the Company engages with suppliers regarding their empowering supplier status and assists suppliers, where necessary, to achieve this requirement.
+In addition, the